dslm4515/CMLFS/README.md

 The master branch may be unstable when I am working on upgrading CMLFS.

-To build this project, pick a branch other than master.
-Each branch is based on the LLVM version.
+To build this project, pick a branch other than master OR choose a tag.
+Each branch & tag are based on the LLVM version.
 As of this writing, llvm-15.0.6 is stable.
 Older branches maybe incomplete or unstable (may not compile).

-When I have time later, I will write a more thorough introduction for users new to LFS.
+When I have time later, I will write a more thorough introduction for users new to CMLFS.

 ## Specification
 <ul>